astropy/astroquery/docs/cds/cds.rst

      ...]

-We have obtained from the cds the data sets which intersect the moc found at the url http://alasky.u-strasbg.fr/SDSS/DR9/color/Moc.fits, have the CDS word in their `ID` and finally, have a `moc_sky_fraction` with at least 1%.
+We have obtained the data sets having at least one observation in the MOC found at the url http://alasky.u-strasbg.fr/SDSS/DR9/color/Moc.fits, having the CDS word in their IDs and finally, covering at least 1% of the sky.

 Reference/API
 =============